Community-based monitoring: Community empowerment versus data collection

 CBM is rapidly increasing in popularity and has come to mean different things to different parties involved.
 The term CBM is relatively new and has thus far lacked a consistent definition, leaving it open to different interpretations.
 This flexibility in meaning has enabled groups with conflicting agendas to agree on its implementation but has simultaneously led to clashes or disappointment of some parties further down the line.
 In the case of CBM within the NRHM, policy makers at the government level assumed that the main purpose of community monitoring would be to generate data.
 In contrast, civil society stakeholders (NGOs and people’s organizations) envisioned CBM as a mode of facilitating grassroots health activism.

 Defining “community”

 Communities are heterogeneous, with different members having differing opinions, needs, and access to power.
-CBM programs must be careful not to assume that the loudest voices are representative of the community’s needs, or even that the community does indeed have only one set of needs.
+CBM programs must be careful not to assume that the loudest voices are representative of the community’s needs, or even that the community has only one set of needs.